GET THE LOOK

 Estimated reading time: 3 minutes

-Start with a simple graphic.
+Start with a stand-out logo.

 The finished look

 Here’s a closer look at everything Fitness Camp 10X uses to build brand awareness with their impactful logo design.

 - Water bottles.
 Keep clients hydrated during (and after!) their workout with a fun freebie.

 - Tote bags.
 Customers do the heavy lifting by toting Fitness Camp 10X’s brand around town.

 - Pens.
 Once they’ve signed their membership agreement, encourage clients to keep the pen…you never know where it will end up!

 - Sweatshirts.
 An oversized logo treatment turns a basic black sweatshirt into a stand-out brand builder.